Quick Fix: Set rows=7 in the script below, run it in any Python 3.12+ console, and you’ll get a hollow diamond in one click.

 Change the rows variable to any odd number.

 Try 5 rows, 9 rows, even 11.
 The pattern scales automatically.
-Just make sure to keep it odd—your diamond will thank you.
+Just remember to keep it odd—your diamond will thank you.

 How do I center the diamond in the console?